 How do you store leftover rice noodles?

-Leftover rice noodles should be stored in an airtight container in the refrigerator.
-Ideally, they should be consumed within a few days for the best texture and flavor.
+Put leftovers in an airtight container in the fridge and eat within a few days for best taste and texture.

 Are rice noodles gluten-free?